 |

 Aircraft History Built by the Department of Aircraft Production (DAP) at Fishermans Bend in Melbourne.
 Assigned Royal Air Force (RAF) serial number T9594.
-Wartime History Delivered to the Royal Australian Air Force (RAAF) as Beaufort Mark V serial number A9-42.
-Assigned to 100 Squadron.
+Delivered to the Royal Australian Air Force (RAAF) as Beaufort Mark V serial number A9-42.
+Wartime History Assigned to No. 100 Squadron with code QH-? (single letter unknown).
 No known nickname or nose art.
 On July 2, 1942 took off from Mareeba Airfield as one of eight Beauforts led by Wing Commander J. R. Balmer on a flight bound for Laverton Field.
 Due to bad weather, this aircraft landed at Albury Airfield and afterwards took off again and proceeded to its destination.
+Later, assigned to Base Torpedo Unit (BTU) at Norwa Airfield.
 Mission History On January 27, 1944 force landed with the landing gear retracted on the side of Norwa Airfield.
 Afterwards, written off and coverted to components.
-References NAA No. 100 Squadron Operations Record Book sheet 6 July 2-6, 1942 ADF Serials - Beaufort A9-42 Thanks to Daniel Leahy for additional information Contribute
+References NAA No. 100 Squadron Operations Record Book sheet 6 July 2-6, 1942 RAF Aircraft Serial Numbers - Beaufort V T9594 ADF Serials - Beaufort A9-42 Thanks to Daniel Leahy for additional information Contribute

 Information Last Updated